Time in Arizona: Example

 When daylight saving is not active, the time in Phoenix and Albuquerque, New Mexico, is the same (Mountain Standard Time), and both are one hour ahead of Los Angeles, California (Pacific Standard Time).

 When daylight saving is active, the time in Phoenix (Mountain Standard Time) and Los Angeles (Pacific Daylight Time) is the same, and both are one hour behind Albuquerque (Mountain Daylight Time).

-As the Navajo Nation recognizes Daylight Savings Time, the time there is always the same as in Albuquerque.
+As the Navajo Nation recognizes daylight saving time, the time there is always the same as in Albuquerque.